zhiming99/rpc-frmwrk/README.md

 [`Mon 27 May 2019 08:13:24 PM CST`]
 1. Got sick last week, so long time no update.
 2. The test cases, `Event broadcasting`, `KEEP-ALIVE`, `Pause-resume`, `Active-canceling`, and `Async call` are working now over both IRC and RPC, as well as `helloworld`.
-3. Next move on to the SendData/FetchData RPC support.
+3. Next move on to the support for SendData/FetchData RPC.

 [`Sun May 12 14:03:47 CST 2019`]
 1. The `communication channel setup` (`EnableRemoteEvent`) is almost OK for tcp connection.
 There should still be a few `hidden` bugs to fix in the future testing.
 Anyway the `helloworld` can now work more stable and faster.
 And both the `bridge` and `forwarder` are more torlerable on the error condtion.